avansledright/s3-file-upload/README.md

 USAGE:
-Edit the Dockerfile to include the required arguments or, you can simply run main.py with the following arguements: main.py API_KEK API_SECRET DIR BUCKETNAME
+Edit the Dockerfile to include the required arguments or, you can simply run main.py with the following arguements: main.py API_KEY API_SECRET DIR BUCKETNAME